Acupuncture for Mental Health: Supporting Anxiety, Depression, and PTSD Through Nervous System Regulation

 Emotional resilience declines

-Acupuncture has been shown to:
+Acupuncture has been shown to support this pathway by:

-Improve immune–nervous system communication
+Improving immune–nervous system communication

-Support brain regions involved in emotional regulation
+Supporting brain regions involved in emotional regulation

 This neuroimmune modulation helps explain why acupuncture often improves both mental health symptoms and seemingly unrelated physical complaints such as chronic pain, digestive dysfunction, headaches, and fatigue.